What is Vaping?

 Victims of vaping injuries and illnesses are already seeking — and receiving — the compensation they deserve.

-If you were harmed by a vape pen, e-cigarette, or other vaping product, you are not alone.
+You are not alone if you were harmed by a vape pen, e-cigarette, or other vaping product.
 Start a free case review now to learn more about your legal options.